 We’ll introduce you to the action-enquiry practitioner research cycle and other methodological approaches so you can use a range of techniques to inform your own professional practice.
 You’ll learn how to create, interpret and communicate your findings, evaluate current research, and interpret attainment data.

-And we’ll work with you to orientate your professional practice within a school, leadership, policy and national context.
+In addition we will work with you to orientate your professional practice within a school, leadership, policy and national context.
 You’ll investigate various definitions of school culture and ethos, and examine influencing factors.
-You’ll consider how to lead teaching and learning in a classroom, and departmental and whole school contexts, and considering collaborative practice and exploring leadership skills.
+You’ll consider how to lead teaching and learning in a classroom, departmental and whole school contexts, and collaborative practice and leadership skills.

 We recognise the demands put on all teachers working full-time, so we designed the MA Education and Professional Enquiry to ensure that the workload in any one year is not excessive and you will be able to focus on issues that have specific interest and relevance to you and your school.

 The programme only requires your attendance at eight Saturday teaching days in the first two years of the programme, alongside private study.
 When you write your dissertation under the supervision of a research-active academic in your third year, you will be able to access tutorial support either face-to-face, online or by telephone.

 In your first year, you'll examine key contemporary theories on how children learn, develop and use language in the classroom and discover how to use theory to critically analyse classroom practice and facilitate effective teaching.